-Or, if you configured Immediate block for Invalid Usernames option, and you have transgression limit set to i.e. 6, a visitor will be blocked / blacklisted immediately.
+Or, if you configured Immediate block for Invalid Usernames option, and you have offense limit set to i.e. 6, a visitor will be blocked / blacklisted immediately.
 You can see these activities in your Audit Trail:

 Hint: You may also want to use Traffic Watch Viewer to review all logs of HTTP requests made to your WordPress site.

 Read more about the Traffic Watch Viewer here.

 Note: The Invalid Usernames option is available with the Shield Pro only.
 To find out what the extra features for Shield Pro are, read the article here.